 Now on the National Register of Historic Places, this stunning pink hotel has 277 guestrooms and suites, six restaurants and lounges, two beachfront pools and new spa.
-I enjoyed Uncle Andy’s ice cream parlor on the garden-level after a great dinner with a local friend at the Sea Porch Café.
-Their newly opened The Rowe Bar is a raw bar with a large outdoor patio offering fire pits and comfortable seating while their Maritana Grille is known for fine dining.
+I enjoyed Uncle Andy’s Market for ice cream, on the garden-level, after a great dinner with a local friend at the Sea Porch Café, now called Society Table.
+The Rowe Bar is a raw bar with a large outdoor patio offering fire pits and comfortable seating, while their Maritana Grille is known for fine dining.

-Located on Treasure Island, north of St. Pete Beach, the Thunderbird Hotel is Old Florida at its best.
+Located on Treasure Island, north of St. Pete Beach, the Thunderbird Beach Resort is Old Florida at its best.
 Built in 1957, it is located right on the beautiful beach with great views from the rooms.
 10700 Gulf Blvd.
 I have a friend who stayed there recently and loved it.